Energetic Nutrition

 Q. Can estrogen dominance lead to vitamin/mineral deficiencies?

 A. Excess estrogen can create nutrient deficiencies of zinc, magnesium, and all of the B Vitamins.
-Every one of these dietary nutrients is essential for the maintence of hormonal balance.
+Every one of these dietary nutrients is essential for the maintenance of hormonal balance.

 Q. What is DIM and how does it help to shrink uterine fibroids?

 A. DIM is a blend of cruciferous vegetables.
 Research shows it helps metabolize unhealthy circulating estrogens (estrone, estradiol) into the good form (estriol) for both women and men.
-It can also help “free” testosterone from a binding protein produced by the liver when estrogen is too high.
+It can also help "free" testosterone from a binding protein produced by the liver when estrogen is too high.
 When this hormone is bound, it can have undesirable effects.
-DIM is generally recommended for women who are premenopausal with higher estrogen levels and men with hormone imbalances.
+DIMPRO is generally recommended for women who are in their child bearing years or are premenopausal with higher estrogen levels and men with hormone imbalances.

-Q. Should I take DIM and Myomin on an empty stomach or with food?
+Q. Should I take DIM on an empty stomach or with food?

 Q. What is an estrogen flair reaction in relation to taking DIM?

-A. Women with fibroids often have to deal with bloating just before the period begins, and this can be intense, especially for women taking DIM.
-When estrogen dependant fibroids do not get the estrogen they want, due to the effects of DIM, they will cause swelling and bloating know as the “estrogen flair reaction”.
+A. Women with fibroids often experience bloating just before the period begins.
+This can be intense, especially for women taking DIM.
+When estrogen-dependent fibroids do not get the estrogen they want, due to the effects of DIM, they can cause swelling, bloating, and other symptoms known as the "estrogen flair reaction".
 This usually occurs right before the start of your period if you are limiting the estrogen every way possible, through diet, DIM, and other supplements.
-If this happens to you, don’t worry that your fibroid is growing; this swelling will improve about mid-way through your period.
+If this happens to you, that doesn't necessarily indicate that your fibroid is growing.
+These symptoms often improve after the first month or two on DIM.

 Q. Is it okay to take DIM if I am menopausal or postmenopausal?

-Q. Why does DIM contain an estrogenically derived ingredient if its purpose is to metabolize estrogen?
+Q. Why does DIM contain an estrogenically derived ingredient (phosphatidylcholine) if its purpose is to metabolize estrogen?

 Natural Progesterone Cream